victorgomez09/vira/docs/LIFESPAN_GUIDE.md

 ## ASGI Lifespan Protocol

-Vira implements the [ASGI Lifespan Protocol](https://asgi.readthedocs.io/en/latest/specs/lifespan.html) specification.
+virapi implements the [ASGI Lifespan Protocol](https://asgi.readthedocs.io/en/latest/specs/lifespan.html) specification.
 This means:

 1. The ASGI server sends a `lifespan.startup` message when the application should start
-2. Vira runs all startup handlers and responds with `lifespan.startup.complete`
+2. virapi runs all startup handlers and responds with `lifespan.startup.complete`
 3. HTTP requests are processed normally
 4. The ASGI server sends a `lifespan.shutdown` message when the application should stop
-5. Vira runs all shutdown handlers and responds with `lifespan.shutdown.complete`
+5. virapi runs all shutdown handlers and responds with `lifespan.shutdown.complete`

 ## Best Practices